-Born in Alabama in 1960, Tim Cook graduated from Auburn University with a bachelor's degree in industrial engineering and earned an MBA from Duke University's Fuqua School of Business.
+Apple CEO Tim Cook graduated from Auburn University with a bachelor's degree in industrial engineering and earned an MBA from Duke University's Fuqua School of Business.
 Following a 12-year career at IBM, Cook went on to executive roles at Intelligent Electronics and Compaq, before joining Apple in 1998.
 In August 2011, Cook was named Apple's new CEO, following the death of predecessor Steve Jobs.

 Tim Cook was born Timothy D. Cook in the small town of Robertsdale, Alabama, on November 1, 1960.
 The middle of three sons born to father Donald, a shipyard worker, and mother Geraldine, a homemaker, Cook attended Robertsdale High School and graduated second in his class in 1978.